-We choose Beryl’s Campsite in the tiny village of Beeson on the South Devon coast, the campsite had some great reviews on the Cool Camping website and it’s an area we’d not really explored before so we decieded to give it a go.Continue reading “Mini Adventure: Beryl’s Campsite”
+Beryl’s Campsite in the tiny village of Beeson on the South Devon coast.
+The campsite had some great reviews on the Cool Camping website and it was a new area for us to explore.

 Last weekends mini adventure was a trip down the River Wye in canoes!
 We booked a half day trip from Kerne Bridge to Symonds Yat with the River Wye Canoe company and it didn’t disappoint.

-Had the the opportunity to do some kayaking whilst camping in Studland the other weekend.
 Kayaking is not something I do very often, but I’ve always enjoyed it.
-We were on our annual girlie camping weekend so the five of us decided to give it a go, what could possible go wrong!
+We were on our annual girlie camping weekend so the five of us decided to give it a go.
+We booked a guided kayaking trip in Studland Bay.